 \subsection{Main result}

 Typically, weak convergence results are not sufficiently informative, and one looks for more quantitative statements.
-In this article we will study the Bird-type $N$-particle system $\mathbf{X}=(X^1,\ldots,X^N)$ and its propagation of chaos property, in the cases $p=1$ and $p=2$.
+In this article, we will study the Bird-type $N$-particle system $\mathbf{X}=(X^1,\ldots,X^N)$ and its propagation of chaos property, in the cases $p=1$ and $p=2$.
 Our main goal is to obtain rates of convergence, as $N\to\infty$, for the Wasserstein distance between the empirical measure of the particle system at time $t$ and its limiting law $P_t$, with explicit estimates on $N$ and $t$ that grow reasonably fast as functions of $t$.

 Let $p\in\{1,2\}$ be fixed.
-In the case $p=2$, we will assume the additional condition $ \ELR(\L\R+\tL\tR) = 0, $ which is certainly satisfied in Kac's model.
-As a generalization of \eqref{eq:ELR}, we will work under the assumption
+In the case $p=2$, we will assume the additional condition $ \ELR(\L\R+\tL\tR) = 0$, which is certainly satisfied in Kac's model.
+As a generalization of (\ref{eqELR}), we will work under the assumption

-With some abuse of language, for each value of $p\in \{1,2\}$ we will say that the model is \emph{inelastic} if the latter inequality is strict.
-In that case, the interacction between particles produce an average loss of energy when $p=2$ (see for instance the inelastic Kac model in \cite{pulvirenti-toscani2004}) or of ``wealth'' (in the context of \cite{matthes-toscani2008}) when $p=1$.
-Also, to avoid trivial situations, in all what follows we will assume that the model is non-degenerate, that is, $\ELR(|\R|+|\tR|) > 0$; this means that the system produces at least some effective interactions.
+With some abuse of language, for each value of $p\in\{1,2\}$ we will say that the model is \emph{inelastic} if the latter inequality is strict.
+In that case, the interaction between particles produce an average loss of energy when $p=2$ [see, e.g., the \mbox{inelastic} Kac model in \citet{pulvirenti-toscani2004}] or of ``wealth'' [in the context of \citet{matthes-toscani2008}] when $p=1$.
+Also, to avoid trivial situations, in all what follows we will assume that the model is nondegenerate, that is, $\ELR(\llvert \R \rrvert +\llvert \tR\rrvert ) > 0$; this means that the system produces at least some effective interactions.

 Let us fix some notation. $\P(E)$ denotes the space of probability measures on the metric space $E$.
-For $\mathbf{x}\in\RR^N$ and any $i=1,\ldots,N$ we define the empirical measures $\EM{\mathbf{x}} = \frac{1}{N} \sum_j \delta_{x^j}$ and $\EMI{\mathbf{x}}{i} = \frac{1}{N-1} \sum_{j\neq i} \delta_{x^j}$, both being elements of $\P(\RR)$.
-Define $\mom_q(\mu) = \int |u|^q \mu(du)$ the absolute $q$-moment of $\mu\in \P(\RR)$.
-Given a random vector $\mathbf{Z}$ on $\RR^N$ we denote its law by $\law(\mathbf{Z}) \in \P(\RR^N)$, and the joint law of its first $k$ components by $\law^k(\mathbf{Z}) \in \P(\RR^k)$.
+For $\mathbf{x}\in\RR^N$ and any $i=1,\ldots,N$ we define the empirical measures $\bar{\mathbf{x}} = \frac{1}{N} \sum_j \delta_{x^j}$ and $\bar{\mathbf{x}}^{i} = \frac{1}{N-1} \sum_{j\neq i} \delta_{x^j}$, both being elements of $\P(\RR)$.
+Define $\mom_q(\mu) = \int\llvert u\rrvert ^q \mu(du)$ the absolute $q$-moment of $\mu\in\P(\RR)$.
+Given a random vector $\mathbf{Z}$ on $\RR^N$, we denote its law by $\law(\mathbf{Z}) \in\P(\RR^N)$, and the joint law of its first $k$ components by $\law^k(\mathbf{Z}) \in\P(\RR^k)$.

 Recall that for $\mu,\nu\in\P(\RR^k)$ their $p$-Wasserstein distance $\W_p(\mu,\nu)$ is defined to be the cost of the optimal transfer plan between $\mu$ and $\nu$, that is,